Al-Istibsar: Author

-Two authoritative Shia resources, Tahdhib al-Ahkam and Al-Istibsar, were written by Shaykh Tusi.
+Two authoritative Shia resources, Tahdhib al-Ahkam and Al-Istibsar, were written by Shaykh al-Tusi.
 He also authored many works such as Talkhis al-Shafi, al-Muqni fi ‘l-ghayba, al-Ghayba, al-Tibyan fi Tafsir al-Quran, al-Khilaf, al-Mabsut fi fiqh al-Imamiyah.

 Sayyid Murtada Alam al-Huda (Sharif al-Murtaza) wrote some works on an Imamate called al-Shafi.
 It was written as a response to the section on Imamte of Mutazili Qadi Abd al-Jabbar’s al- Mughni.
-This work summarized by Shaykh Tusi that was titled Talkhis al-Shafi.
+This work summarized by Shaykh al-Tusi that was titled Talkhis al-Shafi.

 Background

 Al-Istibsar is one of the four major Shia collections of Hadith authored by Shaykh Tusi.
 He authored this book after writing Tahdhib al-Ahkam, when his colleagues asked him to summarize the book and determined traditions which disagree and explain the reconciliation between the two without leaving out anything which was influential.

 He wrote in the introduction of Al-Istibsar:

 It does not include many traditions and explanations are brief.